 The University of Washington was founded in 1861 and is located in Seattle on the shores of Lake Washington.
 The UW School of Medicine has an outstanding national reputation for teaching, clinical service and research.
 Likewise, our department is ranked among the leading academic departments in the country.
 The Department of Anesthesiology & Pain Medicine was founded in 1960 by Dr. John Bonica, a world leader in regional anesthesia and pain management.

 We pride ourselves on the depth and breadth of the training we offer.
-When a physician completes our program, he or she is equipped to handle any clinical situation in the perioperative period.
+When a physician completes our program, he or she is equipped to manage any clinical situation in the perioperative period.
 The University of Washington Medical Center is located on the university campus and our residents and faculty have ready access to scientists in all disciplines so that collaborative efforts are facilitated.
 The Department has extensive grant-supported basic and clinical research programs and many externally funded grants.

 In April 2011, the UW Anesthesiology & Pain Medicine Residency Training Program was reaccredited by the ACGME for a further period of 5 years following on from our previous 5 years.
 This achievement places our program in the top echelon of residency training programs nationally.

-We are accredited for 28 in each of the clinical anesthesia (CA) years 1 though 3, We also offer 26 "categorical" positions for PGY1 residents who rotate through linked medicine and surgery rotations.
+We are accredited for 28 in each of the clinical anesthesia (CA) years 1 through 3; we offer 26 "categorical" positions for PGY1 residents who rotate through linked medicine and surgery rotations.
 The categorical positions (Clinical Base Year) are a popular choice as they allow residents to remain in the same program for all 4 years of their training and to take advantage of excellent training opportunities.
 By offering the majority of our positions as four year training we compete with the top programs nationally.
 We have developed a well-balanced internship year providing outstanding experience in general internal medicine.
 As well as this strong grounding in medicine, our interns also experience a variety of other specialties which provide a strong base to their clinical anesthesiology training.
 This includes months of intensive care, pain, anesthesiology, otolaryngology, general surgery, pediatrics, and emergency room care.

 Anesthesiology is an increasingly popular subspecialty for graduating medical students.
 The Department of Anesthesiology & Pain Medicine has close links to the University of Washington Medical School, offering 2 and 4 week clerkships for medical students from both the local medical school and from schools across the country.
-Anesthesiology is a popular choice for graduating medical students, between 7 and 11% of UW graduates enter the field and of these upwards of 40% join our own residency program.
+Anesthesiology is a popular choice for graduating medical students; between 7 and 11% of UW graduates enter the field and of these upwards of 50% join our own residency program.

 We welcome applications from external medical students to join our program for a clerkship - come and work with our residents and attendings and experience our training program first hand! - many current and former residents joined our training program after being favorably impressed as medical students.